-On your trip we travel to one of the gorilla parks for those who wish to trek the mountain gorillas.
-We book the gorilla permits for your safari ahead of time to visit either Rwanda's Parc National des Volcans, where Dian Fossey worked with the gorillas, or alternatively Bwindi National Park, depending on availability.
+On your trip we travel to one of the gorilla parks to trek the mountain gorillas.
+We book the gorilla permits for your safari ahead of time to visit either Bwindi National Park or Mgahinga National Park, depending on availability.